 Risk factors of AMD include age, obesity, family history, gender, race and smoking.
 Symptoms include sudden blurry vision, blind spots developing in the middle of the field of vision, difficulty distinguishing colors and, like in Sue’s case, lines becoming wavy.

 Upon her AMD diagnosis, Sue began anti-VEGF injections in her left eye.
-And in 2019, fueled by her determination to save her sight, she enrolled in a clinical trial for a new, first-of-its-kind ocular implant to continuously deliver her medication in her right eye.
-Her treatment and the new implant have helped maintain her vision and retain her independence.
+And in 2019, fueled by her determination to save her sight, she enrolled in a clinical trial for a new way to deliver medication in her right eye.
+These treatments have helped maintain her vision.

 I was determined to find out what was out there.

-Sue can now continue to enjoy her hobbies of sewing, reading, gardening and keeping up with her 28 grandchildren and great-grandchildren – who lovingly nicknamed her “Min” – via FaceTime and letters.
+Sue continues to enjoy her hobbies of sewing, reading, gardening and keeping up with her 28 grandchildren and great-grandchildren – who lovingly nicknamed her “Min” – via FaceTime and letters.